killermann/ipm/content/news/2014-07-25-how-the-gender-neutral-bathroom-sign-i-made-is-being-manufactured-and-donated-to-colleges.md

 Obviously, I&#8217;m thrilled.
 But my favorite part is all the little steps it took for this to happen.
 So let&#8217;s recap:

-  * <aside class="heyHeyLook wednesdayEmail">
-    **Most Wednesdays 💌** I publish new Social Justice, Gender, & Sexuality Resources &xrarr;

-                <a class="button" title="Join my mailing list" href="http://bit.ly/2MmE28c" target="_blank"> Get the Email. </a> </aside>First, I wrote an incredibly <a title="Solution for the “Confusing” Gender Neutral Toilet Sign Issue" href="/2014/04/gender-neutral-bathroom-sign/" target="_blank">snarky article</a> from a coffee shop in Philly, where I was visiting to speak at a conference.
+  * First, I wrote an incredibly <a title="Solution for the “Confusing” Gender Neutral Toilet Sign Issue" href="/2014/04/gender-neutral-bathroom-sign/" target="_blank">snarky article</a> from a coffee shop in Philly, where I was visiting to speak at a conference.
 My actual primary argument in my article wasn&#8217;t that my sign was the best, but a satire of how _not-difficult_ it is to solve this &#8220;problem.&#8221;
   * I shared it with the wonderful group of people who I&#8217;ve rounded up on Facebook via my <a href="http://facebook.com/metrosam" target="_blank">IPM Page</a>, <a href="https://www.facebook.com/MetroSam/posts/690824747647724" target="_blank">and they loved it</a>.
 And while the snark was appreciated, more people were onboard with the actual sign than I would have ever guessed.
   * Then <a href="https://www.facebook.com/MetroSam/posts/690824747647724" target="_blank">someone</a> said something super important: